USEPA/BMDS/docs/source/installation.md

 :::{tip}

-You'll need to activate the environment **every time** you want to run BMDS Desktop.
-It may be helpful to keep these instructions handy, or even create a document on your computer with specific instructions for how to access with your particular setup.
+You'll need to activate the environment **every time** you want to run BMDS Desktop from your terminal.
+It may be helpful to keep these instructions handy, or even create a document on your computer with specific instructions for how to access your particular setup.

 :::